yoshidayasutaka/mcp/src/valkey-mcp-server/README.md

-# Valkey MCP Server
+# Amazon ElastiCache/MemoryDB Valkey MCP Server

-This server provides a natural language interface to interact with Amazon ElastiCache and MemoryDB [Valkey](https://valkey.io/) datastores.
-Amazon ElastiCache is a serverless, fully managed cache delivering real-time, cost-optimized performance for data-driven applications.
-Amazon MemoryDB is a durable, in-memory database service for ultra-fast performance.
-Both servuces offer full Valkey compatibility.
-At its core, Valkey provides a collection of native data types that help you solve a wide variety of problems, from caching to queuing to event processing.
+An AWS Labs Model Context Protocol (MCP) server for Amazon ElastiCache [Valkey](https://valkey.io/) datastores.

 ## Features
+This MCP server provides tools to operate on Valkey data types.
+For example, it allows an agent to operate with Valkey Strings using commands such as SET, SETRANGE, GET, GETRANGE, APPEND, INCREMENT and more.

 ### Supported Data Types
-- **Strings**: Strings are the most basic Valkey data type, representing a sequence of bytes.
-You can store and retrieve strings with optional expiration for caching and session data.
+- `Strings`- Store, retrieve, append, increment, decrement, length and more.
-- **Lists**: Lists are collections of strings sorted by insertion order.
-You can manage these collections with push/pop operations.
+- `Lists`- Manage List collections with push/pop operations.
-- **Sets**: Sets are unordered collections of unique strings that act like the sets from your favorite programming language.
-With a Set, you can add, remove, and test for existence in O(1) time (in other words, regardless of the number of set elements).
-- **Sorted Sets**: Sorted Sets are collections of unique strings that maintain order by each string's associated score.
-These are typically used to manage scored elements for leaderboards and priority queues.
-- **Hashes**: Hashes are record types modeled as collections of field-value pairs.
-As such, Hashes resemble Python dictionaries, Java HashMaps, and Ruby hashes.
-- **Streams**: A Stream is a data structure that acts like an append-only log.
-Streams help record events in the order they occur and then syndicate them for processing.
-These are typically used to process time-series data and event streams.
+- `Sets and Sorted Sets`- Store and retrieve items from Sets.
+- `Hashes`- Store and retrieve items in Hashes.
+Check for existence of items in a hash, increment item values in a Hash, and more.
+- `Streams`- Store, retrieve, trim items in Streams.
-- **Bitmaps**: Bitmaps let you perform bitwise operations on strings.
+- `Bitmaps`- Bitmaps let you perform bitwise operations on strings.
-- **HyperLogLog**: HyperLogLog data structures provide probabilistic estimates of the cardinality (i.e., number of elements) of large sets.
-- **JSONs**: Store and query JSON documents with path-based access
+- `JSONs`- Store and retrieve JSON documents with path-based access.
+- `HyperLogLog`- Store and count items in HyperLogs.

 ### Advanced Features
 - **Cluster Support**: Support for standalone and clustered Valkey deployments.